Updated for Warlords of Draenor

 - Leg Sweep stuns all enemies within a 5 yard radius.
 This is usually be the best choice for dealing with groups of trash mobs.

 - Healing Elixirs adds a small heal to our use of Brew/Tea abilities.
-A useful healing ability given how often it’ll trigger.
+A useful healing ability if it triggers often, but it’s a DPS loss if you have to use it.

 - Dampen Harm is fairly potent when you need to endure a damage spike.
 Use Diffuse Magic instead, if you’re looking at a lot of magic damage.

-- Diffuse Magic will be a very helpful damage mitigation cooldown on fights with heavy magic damage.
+- Diffuse Magic will be a very helpful damage mitigation cooldown on fights with heavy magic damage (which is a lot of raid damage.)

 Healing Elixir offers consistent healing, but is inferior to Dampen Harm and Diffuse Magic when dealing with heavy burst damage.
 Either of the two damage mitigation cooldowns is useful depending on the type of damage you’re taking.